Apple Macintosh Classic II

 What works:

-- 1.4M floppy drives are readable with an USB FDD on linux, and contain
+- 1.4M floppy and Iomega Zip drives are readable on linux, and contain

 hfs